microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** perform as much validation as practical when initiating the operation to alert clients of errors early.

-:white_check_mark: **DO** return a `201-Created` status code from the initial request with a representation of the resource if the resource was created successfully.
+:white_check_mark: **DO** return a `201-Created` status code for create or `200-OK` for replace from the initial request with a representation of the resource if the resource was created successfully.

 :white_check_mark: **DO** include an `Operation-Id` header in the response with the ID of the status monitor for the operation.